system-er/Godot3DInterpreter/README.md

 - why an interpreter, we have gdscript and other languages?
   for fun and learning c# with godot 4
 - i would like to tell you something try email siddhartha3786-222 at yahoo dot com

+# changes:
+18.02.2023: now declare procedure in commander works - example type TO "TEST PRINT "TESTING END and then return. then type GO "TEST